null Skip to main content

 Packaging: Loose Leaf

 Grown in the Cangyuan area, of Yunnan Province. our organic Small Leaf is a "ripe" Pu-erh.
-Notabley small chocolate-brown leaves open to a rich, clean, mushroom-like aroma, offering a full-bodied cup, rich in flavors - an excellent choice for an invigorating breakfast beverage.
+Notably small chocolate-brown leaves open to a rich, clean, mushroom-like aroma, offering a full-bodied cup, rich in flavors - an excellent choice for an invigorating breakfast beverage.

 Lot Notes.
 The origin tea fields first harvested Pu-erh in 1948.
 The factory produces Pu-erhs, green and black teas primarily for the domestic China market.
 Note the uniformity of the leaves and their rich appearance.
 Lot is certified organic.
-Harvest date is 2024.
+Harvest date is 2025.

 Tea Facts.
 An organically grown, Shu or "ripe" Pu-erh, the leaf opens to rich, mushroom-like and earthy aromas.
 The leaves are a rich, tan-brown color.
 This is an excellent choice as an everyday Pu-erh.
 It can be brewed quite strong to a cup color resembling espresso, yet it will never get bitter, just stronger.
 This tea does very well as a breakfast tea and certainly a complement to any dessert!